 The story of my love affair with English is more than straight forward.
 Let me begin:

 I was born a very sensitive, shy, and introspective boy.
 As if they were not a liability enough to have as a young boy, I was sent by my parents to stay with my uncle and aunt for six years, from the age of 12 through 18, 400 miles away in Kashmir.
 My familial shield was replaced by a foreign one, magnifying my vulnerabilities.
-The loss of my natural environment of my parental and sibling’s love for me had a lasting effect on my outlook on my life.
+The loss of my natural environment of my parental and sibling’s love for me had a lasting effect on my outlook on my life at that time.
 This period of six years, till I left for an engineering college far away, became the most difficult period of my life.
 In fact, I have called it my heartbreak number 1, out of a total of six, in my autobiography, Inclinations and Reality.

 I had to develop a strategy to negotiate my survival.
 Out of my introspection came the idea that if I developed a communication skill, I could manage my ordeal.
 By my being able to communicate with my uncle’s family and the much larger Kaul clan, which existed in Kashmir, I thought I would be able to shield my vulnerabilities.
 And I hit it very well, as I became among the most popular boys in the clan.
 My uncles, aunts, and cousins became very fond of me.
 Relatives much older to me would confide their problems in me, as they thought I was very intelligent, and more valuable than that to them, I had a remarkable patience to listen to their tales of woe.
 This was also an entry for me to understand human nature, which became my life long quest.